Microsoft Ports Edge Anti-Phishing Technology To Google Chrome - Slashdot

 Ostensibly, Google actually has more

-Chrome users should be genuinely happy (Score:3)
+Chrome users should be genuinely happy (Score:4, Insightful)

 Chrome users should be genuinely happy that they can now use both